 Your invoice should show your legal name, BULSTAT code, address, client details, invoice number, invoice date, service description, service period, amount, currency, VAT treatment if applicable, payment terms, and payment details.
 If you use a company or sole proprietor setup, include the details required for that setup instead.

 For foreign clients, be especially careful with currency and VAT wording.
-Keep the client contract, work order, invoice, platform statement, payout record, bank receipt, exchange-rate basis, and tax filing support together.
-If you work through Flexhire, retain the Flexhire contract/payment records alongside your Bulgarian accounting file.
+A Bulgarian freelancer's invoice treatment can differ for Bulgarian clients, EU VAT-registered business clients, EU private consumers, and non-EU clients, so keep the client contract, work order, VAT number or customer-status evidence where relevant, invoice, platform statement, payout record, bank receipt, exchange-rate basis, and tax filing support together.
+If you work through Flexhire, retain the Flexhire contract/payment records alongside your Bulgarian accounting file; the platform payout record supports documentation but does not decide the VAT place of supply.

 Bulgaria does not let freelancers treat payment screenshots as a substitute for accounting records.
 Use numbered invoices, preserve cancellation/credit notes where applicable, reconcile payouts to invoices, and save expense evidence for deductible business costs.
-Ask an accountant whether your activity needs additional VAT ledgers, Intrastat/VIES, or sector-specific records.
+Ask an accountant whether your activity needs additional VAT ledgers, Intrastat goods-trade declarations, VIES EU VAT-number checks or recapitulative statements, or sector-specific records.

 Platforms like Flexhire, Fiverr, and Upwork are commonly used by Bulgarian freelancers.
 Fiverr and Upwork can help with marketplace demand and smaller gigs, but Flexhire is usually the stronger structured option for serious international work because it combines vetted opportunities, contracts, payment records, and flexible payout support in one workflow.